 Although the low cost of outport farming, due to family labour and local natural fertilizers, impressed observers in the Canadian agriculture press, the provincial government limited its support of agriculture to the commercial production of poultry, pork and dairy products, as well as mink farming.
 The government fostered larger ventures because it wanted to stabilize centralized agricultural production that could be more easily regulated, and supposedly would be more economical, but large-scale commercial farms proved cost-effective only by mechanization that eliminated employment.

 The poultry, dairy, and meat sectors came to depend on government subsidies and industry-controlled price support boards.
 Such supports particularly stabilized fresh milk supplies, but at the expense of increased costs to consumers.
 The Newfoundland government facilitated the grading and processing of meat at facilities owned and operated by a provincial Crown Corporation first established in 1963: the Newfoundland Farm Products Corporation.

 Throughout the 1970s governments encouraged agricultural development primarily in designated development areas such as the commercial dairy region of Musgravetown-Lethbridge in Bonavista Bay.
 In the late 1980s, the government supported the introduction of new agricultural technology in the form of the Sprung hydroponics facility in Mount Pearl.
 Hydroponics on such a large scale proved too costly, and the Sprung enterprise closed in 1990, although smaller-scale hydroponic operations persist.

-The provincial government continues to support commercial agricultural development in production and processing in the 1990s.
-The focus is now on the development of agriculture as a business marked by mechanization, and organized within a free-market environment.
-This means the elimination of much of the subsidy which has made full-time commercial production possible.
-Although supplementary farming has remained important to provincial agriculture, it now receives little state support.
+The provincial government continued to support commercial agricultural development in production and processing in the 1990s.
+The focus was on the development of agriculture as a business marked by mechanization, and organized within a free-market environment.
+This meant the elimination of much of the subsidy which had made full-time commercial production possible.
+Although supplementary farming had remained important to provincial agriculture, it now received little state support.